fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 {% embed_ftChart online-sales-single-series-column-data-plot %}

-See it live.
-Click [here](https://jsfiddle.net/fusioncharts/dw4ntp5a/).
+Click [here](https://jsfiddle.net/fusioncharts/dw4ntp5a/) to edit the above chart.

 Refer to the code given below: